0ddjob/ti99/README.md

 ![3D view](/TI994A_PSU_Replacement/TI_994A_PSU_Replacement_3D.png)

-Replaces the 99/4A's original 18VAC/7.5VAC power supply with a regulated 12VDC supply.
+Replaces the 99/4A's original dual-voltage 18VAC/7.5VAC power supply with a regulated 12VDC supply.
 The board then generates the required ±5VDC voltages using a DC-DC buck converter (+5VDC) and switching regulator (-5VDC).
 The +12VDC comes directly from the external power supply.<br>

 ## Main Parts
 - DFRobot DFR0831 DC-DC Buck Converter (+5VDC supply)